Moodle: Courses Not Showing Up

 Moodle site course overview

-Each member of the Tri-College Consortium has its own Moodle site.
-Academic courses will show up on the Moodle site of the college hosting the course:
+Every member of the Tri-College Consortium has its own Moodle site, and your courses will be located on the Moodle site belonging to the college that offers them:

-• Students: contact the Registrar’s Office for help with Bionic.
+• Students: contact the Registrar’s Office for help troubleshooting your Bionic enrollment.

 • Faculty: contact your department chair or the Provost's Office.